eclipse-cyclonedds/cyclonedds/docs/manual/config/network_interfaces.rst

 addresses.
 In this mode, you can select any set of interfaces for listening to multicasts.

 .. note::
-  This behaviour is identical to that when using IPv4, as IPv4 does not have the formal notion of address scopes that IPv6 has.
+  This behavior is identical to that when using IPv4, as IPv4 does not have the formal notion of address scopes that IPv6 has.
 If only a link-local address is available, |var-project| runs in a *link-local addressing* mode.
 In this mode, it accepts any address in a discovery packet (assuming that a link-local address is valid on the selected